agenteo/agenteo.github.com/source/_drafts/igorance-driven-development.md

 end
 {% endhighlight %}

-A developer looking at this code now has some context.
+A developer looking at this code now has a better understanding of what's going on.
 So why developers write the first version rather then the second?
 I will answer that later.

-## I get results how do I know if the code is unmaintainable?
+## I see results how do I know if the code is unmaintainable?

-## if I get results why do I care?
+* collect feedback from developers
+* start book clubs about design
+* ensure pairing programming is done and pull request to review code

-You might get results today but in a few months things will drastically change and maybe you won't notice until the entire project comes to a stall which is why you as an executive should be informed about it.
+You might get results today but in a few months things will drastically change and usually you won't notice until the entire project comes to a stall which is why you as an executive should be informed about it.

 Blindly relying on your CTO for this is like relying on Pizza Hut producing genuine italian pizza--writing this article is like having a slice of a Italian Margherita from Naples so you can start comparing Pizza Hut with something.

-You might think building unmaintainable software is acceptable since you don't know if your product will be successful and how long it will last for but if you build your business to be successful you should build your software with the same mindset.
+You might think building unmaintainable software is acceptable since you don't know if your product will be successful and how long it will last for but **if you build your business to be successful you should build your software with the same mindset**.
 If you make an informed decision to disregard code quality then you should share that with your development team--be honest with them and some might stick around.

-A **good iterative design** doesn't mean longer development and as the software complexity grows the software will be in a maintainable state.
+~~A **good iterative design** doesn't mean longer development and as the software complexity grows the software will be in a maintainable state.~~

-# How to deal with it
+## How to deal with it

 When looking at unmaintainable code I think of it to be something I've written when I started building software without anyone mentoring me.
 I had to learn about it building large applications and having to deal with my errors so now I want people to avoid my mistakes.

-but everytime I speak with people working at startups I hear the same story of unmaintainable code.
+~~but everytime I speak with people working at startups I hear the same story of unmaintainable code.~~

 who can ensure they know what they are doing?
 Do you then need to have people checking them?
 That sounds ridiculous and not practical.